muldjord/boris/README.md

 ** If only a reaction behaviour file is defined the item will simply be destroyed when the interaction initiates
 * Items now have physics and can be thrown using Boris script by using 'throw' or by manipulating variables 'xvel' and 'yvel'
 * Items now have 'weight' and 'bounce' variables
+* Added 'tennisball' item
+* About text adjusted to reflect changes in coin system

 #### Version 3.5.0 (17th April 2021):
 * A LOT of code refactoring and optimizations